I commuted to work in Andria by train from Barletta for a couple of days.

 I had a bottle of Bombino Bianco, from the local Castel del Monte DOP which was good if I remember correctly (B) and a glass or two of excellent Muscat de Trani dessert wine (A).

-With a dessert the bill came to €60 which was reasonable for the amount I had but given the choice I don’t think I’d go back as the food could have been a bit better.
+With a dessert the bill came to €60 which was reasonable for the amount I had but given the choice I don’t think I’d go back as the food could have been a bit better, the stracciatella excepted of course.

 From here a nearly straight walk to the station down Via Settembre for the train back to Barletta.